Why did I want to learn to be a magician? Pt 8 – Self employment and Mentors

 Despite being suspended from the magic circle, I was able to still perform at any event that would have me.
 Before my membership returned, I resigned from my lofty position in the corporate office job to pursue magic full time.

-I was able to grow my magic skills and the business side of my being a magician all while working at the pub and began to re-enter the magic community.
+I was able to grow my magic skills and the business side of my being a magician, all while working at the pub and began to re-enter the magic community.
 I began to grow my network and made some new friends in the world of magic.
-In the drive to expand my network I met two very talented magicians who unofficially took me under their wing to mentor and I couldn’t be more grateful.
+In the drive to expand my network, I met two very talented magicians who unofficially took me under their wing to mentor, and I couldn’t be more grateful.
 That’s why I won’t mention their names, as I know they prefer to keep a low profile, probably in terms of not wanting to be hounded by new mentees and also because they aren’t doing it out of any desire to self promote.

-I cannot recommend highly enough the amazing benefit a mentor will provide to you.
+I cannot recommend highly enough the fantastic benefit a mentor will provide to you.
 Not just in magic either.
 If you are looking to improve any aspect of your life, find someone who is where you want to be, and start emulating them.
 I wouldn’t recommend copying them exactly, but they will no doubt have some incredibly useful information and tips that you should definitely at least try out.

-With their guidance, my confidence as a performer began to return and I was able to pour my attention into the areas of my performance and business that mattered.
+With their guidance, my confidence as a performer began to return, and I was able to pour my attention into the areas of my performance and business that mattered.
 With a bit of help and education, I began to learn new effects that would turn out to make all the difference to my audiences.
 The most shocking realisation was that the main reason for some of my performances being weaker than others came down to the routines and the types of magic effects I was performing.

 I wrote down the entirety of my standard performance and saw that of the twenty or so effects I would perform; only around five didn’t involve a deck of cards.
-Now, there is nothing wrong with doing an entire performance with cards, they are a fantastic tool for magic.
+Now, there is nothing wrong with doing an entire performance with cards; they are a fantastic tool for magic.
 The problem is the connotation and the predictability your audience will lay at your feet as soon as they see them.

 A deck of cards are a cliché in magic.
 There is no way around this, but that should not stop you from using them in magic.
 I still use them in my magic, but now I do more effects that use objects my audience have on them; coins, notes, cigarettes, drinks if the setting is suitable and also some mentalism to mix it up.